Kendang: Overview

 In the dance or wayang performance, the kendang player will follow the movements of the dancer, and communicate them to the other players in the ensemble.
 In West Java (Sundanese), kendang are used to keep the tempo of Gamelan Degung.
 Kendang are also used as main instrument for Jaipongan dances.
 In another composition called Rampak Kendang, a group of drummers play in harmony.

-Among the Makassarese, the Ganrang (kendang) drums have much more importance, with it considered the most sacred of all musical instruments, comparable to gongs in Java.
-This can be seen in local origin stories, accompaniments for local ceremony, dance such as Ganrang Bulo, and martial arts, even local government ceremonies are opened by official sounding of a ganrang rather than the usual gong in Java.
+Among the Makassarese, the Ganrang (kendang) drums have much more importance, and they are considered the most sacred of all musical instruments, comparable to gongs in Java.
+This can be seen in local origin stories, accompaniments for local ceremonies, dances such as Ganrang Bulo, and martial arts.
+Even local government ceremonies are opened by the official sounding of a ganrang rather than the usual gong in Java.
 They are usually played alone with multiple drums playing different patterns creating syncopation.
 These traditions can be seen across lowland South Sulawesi with Bugis people also sharing similar reverence to the Gendrang.